RafaelCRAraujo/RafaelCRAraujo.github.io/README.md

 ## Working papers

+<h3><a href="assets/papers/WhenCloudsGoDry.pdf"> When Clouds Go Dry: An Integrated Model of Deforestation, Rainfall, and Agriculture</a></h3>

+Deforestation of tropical forests affects rainfall, changing the productivity of the agricultural sector, the main driver of deforestation.
+This deforestation-rainfall mechanism is in effect even in regions that are thousands of kilometers away from the forest, but does it result in a sizable externality?
+I develop an integrated climate and land-use model to measure the externality impact that land use decisions have on agricultural productivity through changes in rainfall.
+As an application, I use pixel level climate data for the entire Amazon Rainforest and pixel level land use data for the Brazilian state of Mato Grosso, one of the most important agricultural hubs in the world.
+I then consider a counterfactual where farmers are allowed to deforest protected areas.
+I find that, due to the precipitation decrease resulting from deforestation, the returns of crop production decrease by 2% with some regions losing up to 8%.
+Tail events increase this loss of crops production in some regions to 12%.

 <h3><a href="https://osf.io/preprints/socarxiv/8yfr7/">Efficient Forestation in the Brazilian Amazon: Evidence from a Dynamic Model</a></h3>
 with <a href="https://sites.google.com/site/fjmcosta/">Francisco Costa</a>  and <a href="https://marcelosantanna.wordpress.com/">Marcelo Sant'Anna</a><br>
 Media: <a href="https://voxdev.org/topic/energy-environment/fate-brazilian-amazons-carbon-stock">VoxDev</a><br>